-Set up a high-availability TeamCity installation that will have zero read downtime.
-A secondary node will allow users read operations during the downtime of the main server (for example, during the upgrade)
+Set up a high-availability TeamCity installation that will have zero downtime.
+Secondary nodes will operate as usual during the downtime of the main server (for example, during the minor upgrades).

 Improve the performance of the main server by delegating tasks to the secondary nodes.
 A secondary node can detect new commits and process data produced by running builds (build logs, artifacts, statistic values).